shui-clouds/seneca-stats-service/README.md

 ### Development

+> By running this, SST will automatically deploy the necessary infrastructure on AWS to run the app, including a VPC, Lambda function, RDS.

 Start the development server: `npm run dev`

-**IMPORTANT: By running this, SST will automatically deploy the necessary infrastructure on AWS to run the app, including a VPC, Lambda function, RDS.**

 This will also:

-1. Start the API in development mode
+1. Start the API in ["live"](https://sst.dev/docs/live/) mode
 2. Watch for changes and hot reload

 To view your database with Drizzle Studio: